stevebuik/om-next-ideas/README.md

 ## Questions that need answers

+- how to stop ident removal from [:ui :dirty] from re-rendering all people. ideally none should re-render.
 - how to stop Cursive from opening source files from resource dir
-- how should controller have access to state? there are cases for stateful msg transformation
 - will norm/denorm fns work for all query results?